opcow/dasmf/README.md

 # dasmf
-Fix segment headers of binaries created by dasm
+Fix segment headers of binaries created by dasm for Atari 8-bit